igor-starostenko/tune_spec/README.md

 ```ruby
 steps(:header, page: :home).verify_menu
 ```
-In this case it creates a `#header_steps` method that stores an instance of `HeaderSteps` and a `#home_page` method with an instance of `HomePage` as a page object of `LoginSteps`.
+In this case it creates a `#header_steps` method that stores an instance of `HeaderSteps` and a `#home_page` method with an instance of `HomePage` as a page object of `HeaderSteps`.
 Next time you call this step it will return the same instance unless you change the page object associated with it.
 Page initialization argument is set to `:page_object` by default.
 Can be changed with:
 ```ruby
 TuneSpec.steps_page_arg = :page